Multiple Injury Claims Specialists

 Start My Claim Online

 By Marlon Cooke.
-Last Updated 1st February 2023.
+Last Updated 30th September 2024.
 If you have suffered several injuries from an accident that you weren’t liable for, you may be able to claim compensation.
-For you to claim, the injuries must have occurred because of third party negligence.
+For you to claim, the injuries must have occurred because of a third party being negligent.
 It can be difficult to know how to pursue multiple injury claims.
 This guide will inform you how to make a personal injury claim and provide examples of instances where you could receive a multiple injury settlement.

 You can also speak to our advisors for free legal advice at a time that suits you.
 They offer free legal advice, are available 24/7 and can answer any queries about multiple injury claims that you might have, including whether you’re eligible to claim.
 Please see their details below.